Chobe District: Geography

 Kasane, Chobe National Park, Seboba Water Rapids, Pandamatenga Farms, Lesoma Memorial Monument, Kasane Hot Springs and Chobe River are the major tourist attractions in the district.
 Most part of Botswana has tableland slopes sliding from east to west.
 The region has an average elevation of around 915 m above the mean sea level.
 The vegetation type is Savannah, with tall grasses, bushes and trees.
 The annual precipitation is around 65 cm, most of which is received during the summer season from November to May.
 Most of the rivers in the region are seasonal, with Chobe River, which are prone to flash floods, being the most prominent.
 Chobe National Park is the second largest national park in the country and has the largest population of elephants in Africa.
 The district shares the international border of the country with Namibia and Zambia in the north, Zimbabwe in the east, and also the district borders along North-West district of the country.

 Culture

 There are a number of ethnic groups which are found in the District.
 The Basubiya are found mainly at Parakarungu, Satau, Kavimba and Mabele.
 They are most dominant in Satau and Parakarungu.
 The Batawana are found in Kachikau and they are dry land farmers and pastoralists, they now practice molapo farming.
-In Panfamatenga the dominant tribe is Basarwa and they have moved from being hunters and gathers to ploughing.
+In Pandamatenga the dominant tribe is Basarwa and they have moved from being hunters and gathers to ploughing.
 In Kasane there are a number of ethnic groups who came to the area looking for employment.